PowerShell/PowerShellEditorServices/module/docs/PowerShellEditorServices.Commands.md

 ### [ConvertFrom-ScriptExtent](ConvertFrom-ScriptExtent.md)

-Translates IScriptExtent object properties into constructors for some common PowerShell EditorServices types.
+The ConvertFrom-ScriptExtent function converts ScriptExtent objects to types used in methods found in the $psEditor API.

 ### [ConvertTo-ScriptExtent](ConvertTo-ScriptExtent.md)

-Converts position and range objects from PowerShellEditorServices to ScriptExtent objects.
+The ConvertTo-ScriptExtent function can be used to convert any object with position related properties to a ScriptExtent object.
+You can also specify the parameters directly to manually create ScriptExtent objects.

 ### [Find-Ast](Find-Ast.md)

-The Find-Ast function can be used to easily find a specific ast from a starting ast.
-By default children asts will be searched, but ancestor asts can also be searched by specifying the "Ancestor" switch parameter.
+The Find-Ast function can be used to easily find a specific AST within a script file.
+All ASTs following the inital starting ast will be searched, including those that are not part of the same tree.

 ### [Get-Token](Get-Token.md)